LearnWeb3DAO/Flow-Track/Flow-Concepts.md

 ## Segmented Transaction Fees

 Flow has transaction fees.
-Just like with Ethereum, transaction fees are necessary in-order to maintain the *security* of the Flow network.
+Just like with Ethereum, transaction fees are necessary in order to maintain the *security* of the Flow network.
 By requiring a fee for every computation executed on the network, bad actors are prevented from spamming the network.

 For example, if a bad actor wanted to spam the network, gas fees would make it financially infeasible.